DFXswiss/frankencoin-docu/src/overview.md

----
-description: Introducing the two tokens and the overall structure of the system
----

 # 🧀 Overview
+Introducing the two tokens and the overall structure of the system

 ## Structure and Purpose